SophieAu/todoster/_dev_diary.md

 2018-10-30

 Done!
 Finished copy pasting the help into the readme, found a bug to fix and did the editing/... thing with a bit of resistance but that's it.
 I'm done.
 Now I only need to release tomorrow and that's it for now.
 There's probably still a few bugs here and there but that's it.
 On to the next project.

+2018-11-01

+After finding two bugs today and yesterday that had to do with the intrinsic behaviour of argparse I think I'm good for release tomorrow.
+That commit saying I'm on version 1.0.0 is lying but hey, who cares.
+Also, I managed to clean up the tests a bit while writing a blog post about mocking stdin, stdout and stderr which was quite nice.
+I might be able to make the tests even nicer and more thorough but I really can't be bothered.
+It's a lot of work for not that much gain in my opinion.
+The tests work and when I don't assume things about argparse they do their job pretty well.